-It generally pays decently, and like with the paraprofessional position, you have opportunities to network/connect with teachers and administrators once you’re in.
+It generally pays decently, and similar to the paraprofessional position, you have opportunities to network/connect with teachers and administrators once you’re in.

-An additional positive with substitute teaching is that you have many educational experiences at a variety of schools.
+An additional positive with substitute teaching is that you get exposed to a variety of school experiences.

 This will help you narrow down your teaching likes and dislikes as it relates to grade levels and teaching subjects.

-If you can’t find a teaching job, now you have some good ideas of what you should do next.
+If you can’t find a teaching job, you now have some practical ideas of what you should do next.

 All the best in your job search